 Cold noodles are one of the best dinners for warm, muggy summer evenings.
-My go to cold Asian Noodles recipe is wildly popular with family and friends.
+My go to cold Asian Noodles recipe and this easy noodle salad are both wildly popular with family and friends.
 Except for the ones allergic to peanuts, that is.

 I am am a total peanut butter junkie through and through.
 A jar of creamy peanut butter is dangerous in front of my face.
 I also love cold noodles, and just had to find a way to dish them up without nuts so everyone can pile it on freely.